-1. Immediately evacuate the building through the doorways marked by the nearest exit signs.
+1. Immediately evacuate the building through the doorways marked by the nearest exit signs, only if it is safe.
 Evacuate the building in an orderly manner, without running or crowding.
 A disorganized evacuation can result in confusion, injury and property damage.

 - 2. Be familiar with the location of primary and alternate exits and the various evacuation routes available.
 Floor plans with escape routes, alternate escape routes, and exit locations are posted throughout the buildings. - 3.
 Evacuate immediately, resisting the temptation to locate personal belongings or asking for details about the situation.
-Remember, things can be replaced--people cannot.

-- 4. Assist individuals with a disability or others who may need help. - 5.
+Remember, things can be replaced--people cannot. - 4.
+Assist individuals with a disability or others who may need help. - 5.
 Fire alarms and smoke detectors are to alert building occupants.
-If smoke or fire is detected, call the campus police from a campus phone at ext.
-7333 or 830-591-7333 from an outside phone.
+If smoke or fire is detected, call 911.
 Whenever possible, activate the nearest fire alarm and close the door upon leaving a room. - 6.
 Proceed to a predetermined assembly area.
 A head count or roll call is necessary to account for all personnel.